-Our goal as guardians is to ensure that fishing in Fiordland can be enjoyed by many generations to come.
-All fishers share a responsibility for conserving the area’s valuable fisheries and protecting its unique marine environment.
+Our goal as Guardians is to ensure that fishing in the Fiordland Marine Area can be enjoyed by many generations to come.
+All fishers share responsibility for conserving the area’s valuable fisheries and protecting its unique marine environment.

 We encourage you to fish for a feed, not for the freezer.
 Take only what you need for a fresh meal for yourself and your family.

 Before you leave home, make sure you know where and when you can fish, what methods are permitted and how to clean your gear before you arrive.

 Check the rules before you start fishing.
 Always get the latest from the MPI website or download the NZ Fishing Rules app.
 Once installed, the app will work without an internet connection.

 See our User's Guide to the Fiordland Marine Area for more information and rules for fishing in Fiordland.

 - Fish in the outer fiords or on the coast whenever you can.
 These areas have more habitat and nutrients and therefore more fish.